nicklafferty/craftycody/content/life/diving-into-the-world-of-notion-templates.md

 I am _loving_ making these templates.
 It's so much fun and you can make them all within Notion itself!
 I've completed two templates so far and they're available for purchase on [my Gumroad page](https://craftycody.gumroad.com/).

 My first one is a [plant planner](https://craftycody.gumroad.com/l/my-plant-planner-notion) or plant tracking app.
 You keep up with all of your plant's watering schedules, light requirements, photos, propagation notes, and more.
+I tried to make it fun and really cute!

+My second Notion template is for [all things concerning your house](https://craftycody.gumroad.com/l/ourhousenotiontemplate).
+There's a to-do list, reno ideas, contractor bids, an integrated project calendar, and space to keep track of documents during the home buying process.